John H Stroger Jr Hospital of Cook County: History

-Cook County Hospital, which opened in 1857, was used as a teaching hospital by Rush Medical School until the Civil War, when it was transitioned to an army hospital.
+Cook County Hospital, which opened in 1857, was used as a teaching hospital by Rush Medical School until the American Civil War, when it was transitioned to an army hospital.
 After the war, it continued its purpose as a center for medical education and founded the first medical internship in the country in 1866.

 By the 1900s, the hospital was overseen by surgeons and physicians in Chicago who volunteered their services at the hospital, which was rebuilt in 1916.
-Regarded as one of the world's greatest teaching hospitals, many interns, residents, and graduate physicians came to see the medical and surgical advances.
+Regarded as one of the world's-greatest teaching hospitals, many interns, residents, and graduate physicians came to see the medical and surgical advances.
 Innovations included the world's first blood bank and surgical fixation of fractures.
 In the 1930s, Dr. Bernard Fantus, after finding ways to lengthen the preservation of blood outside the body, invented and opened the world's first blood bank, the Cook County Hospital Blood Bank.
-In the early 1960s, William Shoemaker, a student of the famed surgical physiologist, Francis Daniels Moore, spearheaded surgical critical care when he organized the first Burn and Trauma Unit.

 In 1986, Agnes D. Lattimer was appointed medical director of Cook County Hospital, making her the first black woman to serve as medical director of a major American hospital.

 Cook County Hospital was renamed for John H. Stroger Jr., the then-president of the Cook County Board, in 2001.

-The new Cook County (Stroger) Hospital was opened in December 2002, and is housed in a facility located adjacent to the old hospital building.
+and is housed in a facility located adjacent to the old hospital building.

-The former Cook County Hospital building was renovated and reopened as a privately funded mixed use development, and Hyatt Hotel.
+The former Cook County Hospital building was renovated and reopened as a privately funded mixed-use development, and Hyatt Hotel.